-There was a slight decline in the positivity rate for COVID-19 test results in the Hudson Valley, according to five-day data released by New York State on Monday, July 27.
+There was a slight uptick in the positivity rate for COVID-19 test results in the Hudson Valley, according to five-day data released by New York State on Tuesday, July 28.

 In the Hudson Valley, the positive percentages in the last five days are as follows: